ksu-is/campus-event-finder/README.md

 # Campus Event Finder

-I created a scraping file to grab all needed information onto a file.
+1: Created a scraping file specifically for campus events.

+2: Created another scraping file, but this time for sporting events.